Will Fowles: Personal life

-Fowles lives in Ringwood with his wife Jessica and has four children.
-He has been married twice, most recently in 2017.
+Fowles married Fiona Clemens, when he was 24 years old.
+He met Clemens in high school, and attended university with her.
+Fowles and Clemens have a daughter named Molly.
+After his marriage to Clemens, Fowles married Jessica Fox.

 Fowles is a strong advocate for mental health reform.
 Fowles has openly discussed his struggles with depression and anxiety, which he was diagnosed with in 2006.
-“My focus is on … working hard on my mental health and being a better rep”.
+"My focus is on ... working hard on my mental health and being a better rep".
 He has since been a strong supporter of Victoria's Royal Commission into Mental Health, speaking in Parliament about his experiences with the mental health system after the final report was handed down in 2021.

-Fowles is an accomplished charity auctioneer, having conducted hundreds of auctions for causes including indigenous empowerment, medical research and homelessness.

 Fowles is a supporter of the Melbourne Demons and has been a member since 1996.